LSEG-API-Samples/Article.EMA.Java.MarketPriceSubscriber/README.md

 ### Make sure the _ValueAddObjectsForEMA_ submodule is downloaded

 Before you start building the project make sure the _ValueAddObjectsForEMA_ submodule is properly downloaded.
-To this aim list the files conatined into the _./ValueAddObjectsForEMA_ directory.
+To this aim list the files of the _./ValueAddObjectsForEMA_ directory.
 This directory should contain several script and source files.
 If it's empty, please run the following Git commands in the root directory of your _MarkePriceSubscriber_ project:

     git submodule init
     git submodule update